elymsyr/internship-ordinatrum/README.md

 ## Features

-- "System Resource Monitoring:" Uses Node Exporter and Telegraf to collect metrics from multiple nodes.
+- *System Resource Monitoring:* Uses Node Exporter and Telegraf to collect metrics from multiple nodes.
-- "Visualization:" Grafana for real-time visualization and dashboards.
+- *Visualization:* Grafana for real-time visualization and dashboards.
-- "Log Parsing:" Grok Exporter parses logs and exports metrics to Prometheus.
+- *Log Parsing:* Grok Exporter parses logs and exports metrics to Prometheus.
-- "Prometheus Integration:" Collects and stores time-series data for monitoring.
+- *Prometheus Integration:* Collects and stores time-series data for monitoring.
-- "Custom API:" A Python FastAPI that interacts with Grafana and Prometheus to provide device monitoring and analysis.
+- *Custom API:* A Python FastAPI that interacts with Grafana and Prometheus to provide device monitoring and analysis.
-- "Easy Deployment:" Docker Compose for easy setup and management of services.
+- *Easy Deployment:* Docker Compose for easy setup and management of services.

 ## Prerequisites